 Aeolos-H 500W Wind Turbine is a terrific 500W small wind turbine.
 Aeolos is a well-known and well-respected wind turbine brand, so you know you’ll get reliability.

-This 500W wind turbine has a permanent magnet generator with an efficiency of 96%.
-Using it alongside the electric grid is best because it is a lower-powered turbine.
+This 500W wind turbine has a permanent magnet generator with a maximum efficiency of 96%.
+It is best to use it alongside the national grid because it is a lower-powered turbine.
 For that reason, this turbine is best for home lighting and street light projects.

 Here are the cut-in, rated, and survival wind speeds for the Aeolos-H 500W: